 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Applicability: Known as "The Fountainhead With Cooking In Place Of Architecture" in Objectivist circles, due to its protagonist longing to use his talent not for altruistic purposes like checking food for poison but "to make things, to add something to this world," his mentor who was a genius in his field and once considered the best but eventually fell from grace due to his unorthodox methods, its villain being an evil critic who likes to write trolling reviews For the Evulz.
+Applicability: Known as "The Fountainhead With Cooking In Place Of Architecture" in Objectivist circles, due to its protagonist longing to use his talent not for altruistic purposes like checking food for poison but "to make things, to add something to this world," his mentor who was a genius in his field and once considered the best but eventually fell from grace due to his unorthodox methods, its Designated Villain being a critic who seemingly likes to write trolling reviews For the Evulz.
 Though ultimately its the same critic's very high standards that leads to the film's Central Theme that "not everyone can be a great artist, but a great artist can come from anywhere."
 He then redeems himself by becoming a small business investor.

 If you look at the translated lyrics, you'll see that the song is basically a theme for Remy and the film; the tale of a thief who hates stealing while feeling that there wasn't a choice in the matter.
 Later on, the thief achieves and a new start in life through his passion and determination to break free.